jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 it requires the user to do a bunch of work and there are several moving parts involved.

-At one point, we were receiving ten to twenty emails a day with folks who were confused by the Video SEO feature, or had missed a step and now it wasn’t working.
+At one point, we were receiving no fewer than twenty emails a day with folks who were confused by the Video SEO feature, or had missed a step and now it wasn’t working.
+While I can't give you exact user numbers for reference, let's just say it's a lot fewer than we have now.

-I'm sure I don't have to tell this crowd - when your product isn't working as the customer expects, it's a very serious problem.
+I'm sure I don't have to tell this crowd - when your product isn't working as the customer expects, it's a serious problem.

 ## Video in sidebar

-Over coffee one morning, Chris and I decided to shoot a video outlining the required Video SEO feature steps.
+So over coffee one morning, Chris and I decided to shoot a video outlining the required Video SEO feature steps.

 We based the script on the emails we were already sending, so it didn't take that long to whip it together.
 Maybe an hour to script, setup, and shoot.

+## Red Arrow!

 When it was ready, we added it to the Video SEO tool page inside our customer accounts.
-The video also had a post-roll call-to-action, which pointed the viewer to more resources in our documentation.

 ## Video itself

-Here is the video!
+Here is what the video looked like.

 ## Stats for Video SEO

+That video also linked to the SEO doc page, which had a more in-depth screencast and answers to frequently asked questions.

 Overnight, those emails disappeared.
-I'm not exaggerating or kidding when I say they went to zero.
+I promise I'm not exaggerating.

 This is what the stats looked like for that video after a few weeks.
 Over two thousand views, and almost 30 hours of video watched.